privacyguides/privacyguides.org/docs/os/macos-overview.md

 ### Activation Lock

-Brand new Apple Silicon devices can be set up without an internet connection.
+Brand new Apple silicon devices can be set up without an internet connection.
 However, recovering or resetting your Mac will **require** an internet connection to Apple's servers to check against the Activation Lock database of lost or stolen devices.

 ### App Revocation Checks